 Nurse Anesthetist Salary

 CRNAs can practice in all 50 states, but must complete significant training before graduation.
-According to the Council on Accreditation, CRNAs must complete more than 2,000 clinical hours and administer more than 600 anesthetics before graduation.
+According to the COA Standards for Accreditation, CRNAs must complete more than 2,000 clinical hours and administer more than 600 clinical cases before graduation.
 Nurse anesthetists must meet specific training criteria, including at least one year of experience in critical care nursing and a passing score on the National Certification Exam (NCE).

 Curriculum requirements are formulated to build a scientific, clinical and professional foundation for safe practice.
 Prerequisite work includes pharmacology of anesthetic drugs and adjuvant drugs, plus additional focus on chemistry and biochemistry.
 Anatomy, physiology and pathophysiology studies are also required.
 Students will learn basic and advanced principles of anesthesia practices that go beyond the physical aspects including physics, equipment management, technology, pain management, research and clinical correlation.

-Most programs range between 24 and 36 months in length, and some may require students to complete a master's degree in nursing before applying.
+According to the American Association of Nurse Anesthetists (AANA) most programs range between 24 and 51 months in length.
 Both full-time and part-time study is available, although not necessarily for all programs.
 Applications should be submitted a year before the candidate’s desired enrollment date.

-In addition to graduation from an accredited master’s or higher degree program, aspiring CRNAs will need to pass the certification exam administered by the National Board of Certification and Recertification for Nurse Anesthetists to become a CRNA.
-The National Certification Exam tests comprehension of assessment and diagnosis techniques, pharmacology, theory and more.
+In addition to graduation from an accredited master’s or higher nursing degree program, aspiring CRNAs will need to pass the certification exam administered by the National Board of Certification and Recertification for Nurse Anesthetists to become a CRNA.
+The NBCRNA exam tests comprehension of assessment and diagnosis techniques, pharmacology, theory and more.
 Before applying to a specific program, prospective students can inquire about the school’s pass/fail rate on the NCE.
 Many schools will have this information posted on their website and will disclose what percentage of their graduates passed on the first or second attempt.